Unboxed-Software/solana-course/content/solana-nft.md

     }
 ```

 The `hiddenSettings` can be used for hidden drop reveals.
-On initial mint all holders see the same image specified in `uri` field, which can then can be later revealed to the actual NFT image.

-The `hash` can be used to prove to holders that no modified were made after minting by hashing the cache file output by the Candy Machine containing the mapping between mint number and metadata.
+On initial mint all holders see the same image specified in the `uri` field, which can then can be later revealed to the actual NFT image.
+The `hash` can be used to prove to holders that no modifications were made after minting by hashing the cache file output by the Candy Machine containing the mapping between mint number and metadata.

 ```json
     "hiddenSettings": {